User guideGetting startedQuick start guide

 Get your first project configured in under 10 minutes.

-1. From the dashboard, click the "New use case" button
+1. From the dashboard, open the "Add new" dropdown and select "Use case"

 Create new use case modal showing fields for title, owner, start date, geography, applicable regulations, AI risk classification, goal, and description

-The create use case form captures essential information about your AI use case.
+The create use case form captures the key attributes of your AI system.

 EU AI Act